vocdoni/docs/docs/architecture/components/census-service.md

   "id": "req-12345678",
   "response": {
     "ok": true,
-    "request": "req-12345678", // request ID here as well, to check its integrity "timestamp": 1556110672
+    "censusId": "0x12345678.../<entropy-hash>", // The full census ID that any client should use from now on "request": "req-12345678", // request ID here as well, to check its integrity "timestamp": 1556110672
   },